StackVista/stackstate-docs/stackpacks/integrations/servicenow_1.md

 ## Troubleshooting

+### Known issues

-Troubleshooting steps for known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/sections/360004684540-Known-issues).
+Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/sections/360004684540-Known-issues).

+### Uninstall

+To uninstall the ServiceNow StackPack and disable the ServiceNow check:

+1. Go to the StackState UI StackPacks > Integrations > ServiceNow screen and click **UNINSTALL**
+    - All ServiceNow specific configuration will be removed from StackState .
+2. Remove or rename the Agent integration configuration file, for example:
+    ```
+    mv servicenow.d/conf.yaml servicenow.d/conf.yaml.bak
+    ```
+3. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to apply the configuration changes.

 ## See also